HenrikSamuelsson/reading-intro-to-programming-with-cpp-for-engineers/chapter-02/exercise-01/pcppe-ch02-ex01.md

 ## (a)

-The Euclidean algorithm can be used manually below is an example to calculate the GCD for a = 255 and b = 221 by iteratively doing the calculations inside the while part.
+The Euclidean algorithm can be used manually to calculate the GCD.
+Below is an example where the GCD for a = 255 and b = 221 is deduced by iteratively doing the calculations inside the while part of the algorithm.

 ```txt
 Iteration 1: